1.0 Concepts, Vocabulary, Skills, and Techniques

 4.A Understands the relationship of choral, general, and instrumental music.

-4.A.1 Awareness of conducting techniques for vocal ensembles.
+4.A.1 Awareness of conducting techniques for band and orchestra.

-4.A.2 Awareness of methods and rehearsal techniques for vocal ensembles.
+4.A.2 Awareness of methods and rehearsal techniques for band and orchestra.

-4.A.3 Awareness of basic performance techniques for the singing voice.
+4.A.3 Awareness of basic performance techniques for winds, strings, and percussion.

-4.A.4 Awareness of compositional skills in choral writing.
+4.A.4 Awareness of skills in composition and orchestration.

-4.A.5 Awareness of appropriate choral repertoire for different ages and ensembles.
+4.A.5 Awareness of appropriate band and orchestra repertoire for different ages and ensembles.

-4.A.6 Awareness of current general music approaches and materials (e.g. Orff-Schulwerk, Kodaly, Dalcroze).
+4.A.7 Awareness of current general music approaches and materials (e.g., Orff-Schulwerk, Kodaly, and Dalcroze).